Our Story

 Starting the Foundation

 Jean was on a mission to ensure no one would have to search for information while their loved one was fighting to survive SJS.
-She compiled all the information she could on SJS into packets she would mail to those with SJS and their families.
-Then, she developed a newsletter including informational articles and resources and spotlighting SJS families to bring awareness and connection to the SJS community.
+She compiled all the information she could about SJS into packets to mail to those with SJS and their families.
+Then, she developed a newsletter featuring informational articles and resources, and spotlighting SJS families to raise awareness and foster connection within the SJS community.
 Jean’s cousin volunteered to help create an SJS fact sheet, which has since been distributed to hundreds of thousands of families, medical facilities and pharmacies worldwide.

 Spreading SJS Awareness

-In 1997, Jean changed the name to the Stevens-Johnson Syndrome Foundation to make the foundation easier to find for those seeking information on SJS and TEN.
+In 1997, Jean changed the name to the Stevens-Johnson Syndrome Foundation to make it easier for those seeking information on SJS and TEN to find.
 As the foundation grew, Jean decided it was time there was an SJS awareness ribbon and month.
-Given that Julie had inspired Jean to found the foundation, she asked a then nine-year-old Julie her favorite color and made it a light blue in her honor.
-After researching what month would be the best, Jean decided that August would be SJS Awareness Month, seeing as it was when she learned about SJS, and there wasn’t a lot happening in August.
-Jean wrote to all 50 United States governors to get August declared as SJS Awareness month.
+Given that Julie had inspired Jean to found the foundation, she asked a then-nine-year-old Julie for her favorite color and made it light blue in her honor.
+After researching which month would be best, Jean decided that August would be SJS Awareness Month, since it was when she learned about SJS, and there wasn’t much happening in August.
+Jean wrote to all 50 United States governors to get August declared as SJS Awareness Month.

 An SJS survivor studying IT volunteered to help the foundation develop its website and create a registry for reporting SJS/TEN.
-The registry is still active today and aids in gathering an accurate count of SJS/TEN patients and identifying successful treatment plans.
+The registry remains active today and helps gather an accurate count of SJS/TEN patients and identify successful treatment plans.

-Over its 27 years, the foundation has supported thousands globally, hosted numerous SJS awareness events, and worked with medical professionals on SJS research to identify causes, genetic markers and treatment plans.
+In its 30-plus years, the foundation has supported thousands globally, hosted numerous SJS awareness events and worked with medical professionals on SJS research to identify causes, genetic markers and treatment plans.
 The family funded the foundation until SJS survivors and families began donating to offset the cost of printing and mailing informational materials.

 In 2008, at 14 years old, Julie created the SJS Kids Support site to explain SJS to children in a way they could understand.
-Until the mid-2010s, the foundation sent personalized, hand-made blankets and teddy bears to children who recently had SJS.
+Until the mid-2010s, the foundation sent personalized, handmade blankets and teddy bears to children who had recently had SJS.

-In the last six years, the foundation has had no outside funding and is struggling to continue to provide the support and resources the SJS community needs.
+Since 2017, the foundation has had no outside funding and is struggling to continue to provide the support and resources the SJS community needs.
 Without donations, the foundation cannot continue to serve the SJS community.
-Your contributions are invaluable and allow us to continue serving our mission of ensuring no one goes through SJS alone.
+Your contributions are invaluable and allow us to continue fulfilling our mission to ensure no one goes through SJS alone.
 To make a tax-deductible donation, click here.

 Julie Today